pavelAngelovv/Furniture-Fusion/client/README.md

 - **Styling:** Material-UI
 - **Authentication:** JWT-based authentication
 - **Error Handling:** Custom error handling and validation
+- **External API:** Utilizes Geoapify API for location suggestions and mapping

 ## Application Structure
 The application is divided into two main parts: Public and Private.